 Since opening in 2008, Ampersand Families has grown from a staff of 3 with a budget of about $300,000 to 10 people and almost $1 million in FY 2016.
 Our success has been made possible because of the dedicated leadership of the 24 people who have served on our board of directors and the unwavering support of more than 20 foundations and close to 1,000 individual donors.

-We have also been in three different offices spaces to accommodate our growing staff.
-As of October 2015 we are settled into sunny Suite 150 in the Wabash Building near Hwy 280 and I-94 in St. Paul.
+We have also been in four different offices spaces to accommodate our growing staff.
+As of June 2021 we are settled into sunny Suite 300 in the Rose District building off of County Road B West in Roseville.